jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 </div>

 ## by grid search for regressive elimination of feature (Step Backward),
 15 - 20 features are appropriate to improve MSE or R2 scores.
-However, score does not improve.
-By nature, KNN do not guarantee the close distance neighbors will share similiar targets.
-Also, real cluster could be differ dramatically between because it's business lean toward 2 or 3 brands. location_type and region is promissing, but region's distribution are also heavily toward south reigion.
+However, the score does not improve from brand_code cluster method.
+The close neighbors seem not to share the same interests in target, SPOR.
+Also, the real cluster could differ dramatically because most of the brands lean toward 2 or 3 brands. location_type and region are promising, but the region's distribution is also heavily toward the south region.

 With 24 features eliminated we have an MSE of 0.878 ['Crowne Plaza Hotels and Resorts' 'Doubletree by Hilton' 'Hampton Inn'\n 'Hampton Inn and Suites' 'Home2' 'Homewood Suites' 'Independent' 'room' 'Airport' 'Interstate' 'Suburban' 'Urban' 'M' 'N' 'S' 'W']